The Plaster of Thought-Walls (Translated)

 5 April 2014

-When you’re annoyed with yourself for your own stupidity, you might well get angry at your girlfriend—even without any reason at all!
-Just pointlessly!
-Can’t do math?
-Girlfriend’s fault.
-Boss gives you a dressing down?
-Girlfriend’s fault.
-Lost your wallet?
-Girlfriend’s fault.
-Even in the most romantic atmosphere, when some wretched mosquito bites you in all the wrong places, girlfriend’s fault.
-Why aren’t there enough mosquitoes in the room to kill with the mosquito bat, why can’t I enjoy swatting mosquitoes to my heart’s content—girlfriend’s fault.
-The rickshaw driver misbehaves?
-Girlfriend’s fault.
-When you listen to music and want to catch that singer and beat him senseless, girlfriend’s fault.
-Dozing off blissfully, the bus overshoots Farmgate and reaches Uttara, you wake up and have to go back to Farmgate with all the world’s irritation—that too is girlfriend’s fault…….
-All these dramatics don’t accomplish anything.
-If you know how to sulk with style, your girlfriend will actually coax you out of your anger with affection.
-But then why get angry at an ex-girlfriend too, for heaven’s sake!
-Pure pointless, foul rage!
-In this cruel world, for someone who has no one to calm their anger, it’s better not to rage at all and go somewhere far away and eat puffed rice soaked in Sprite!
+When you’re irritated with yourself for your own stupidity, it’s only natural to get angry at your girlfriend—even without any reason at all!
+Just because!
+Can’t do math—girlfriend’s fault.
+Boss gave me a scolding—girlfriend’s fault.
+Lost my wallet—girlfriend’s fault.
+Even in the most romantic setting, some damned unromantic mosquito bites you in all the wrong places—girlfriend’s fault.
+Why aren’t there enough mosquitoes at home to kill with the mosquito bat, why can’t I enjoy the simple pleasure of mosquito-killing—girlfriend’s fault.
+The rickshaw driver was rude—girlfriend’s fault.
+Listening to music makes me want to grab the singer and beat them up—girlfriend’s fault.
+Dozed off blissfully on the bus, missed Farmgate and ended up in Uttara, now have to drag myself back to Farmgate with all the world’s weariness—that’s also the girlfriend’s fault…….
+All this drama doesn’t really accomplish anything.
+If you know how to do it with style and finesse, your girlfriend will actually pamper you and make your anger melt away.
+But then why do I get angry at my ex-girlfriend too, for heaven’s sake!
+Total pointless, foul rage!
+In this cruel world, for someone who has no one to soothe their anger, it’s better to go away and eat puffed rice soaked in Sprite rather than getting angry!

 9 April 2014

-Batidhur is Bangladesh’s largest bookstore.
-The store is much more reader-friendly compared to any other big store.
+Batikhana is Bangladesh’s largest bookstore.
+The store is far more reader-friendly than any other big store.

 Last year’s experience.
-After giving the 33rd BCS viva, many people would call me.
-Brother, they didn’t ask me anything from such and such topics.
+After giving their 33rd BCS viva, many people would call me.
+Brother, they didn’t ask me anything from such-and-such topics.
 They only kept me in the board for this many minutes.
-Out of everything I studied for so long, they didn’t even ask 20 percent of it.
-And so on and so forth.
+Of everything I studied all this time, they didn’t even ask about 20 percent of it.
+Et cetera, et cetera.

-Actually, viva exams have no pattern at all.
-Viva marks matter, and I’ve taken this kind of viva in two places so far—IBA viva and BCS viva.
-I was at the IBA viva board for 18-20 minutes, and at BCS for 4-5 minutes.
-How long they kept you there, what they asked, what you could answer, what you couldn’t—these aren’t as crucial as people think.
+There’s really no pattern to viva exams at all.
+Viva marks do matter.
+I’ve taken this kind of viva in only two places so far: IBA viva and BCS viva.
+I was in the IBA viva board for 18-20 minutes, in BCS for 4-5 minutes.
+How long they kept you there, what they asked, what you got right, what you got wrong—these aren’t as crucial as we think.
 All’s well that ends well.
 It seems to me that the viva is much more subjective than objective.
 What does our experience tell us?
-With some people, you have to calculate every word before speaking.
-With others, you feel like slapping them twice.
-If you can’t, it creates a kind of discomfort.
-For doing well in vivas, preparedness matters more than preparation.
+Some people you see and have to calculate every word you say to them.
+Others you see and feel like slapping them twice.
+If you can’t, you feel oddly unsettled.
+For doing well in vivas, preparedness is more important than preparation.
 Everyone practices, yet the century still goes to Tendulkar’s account.
-Whether that day is yours depends largely on your luck.
+Whether that day belongs to you is largely determined by your luck.
 There are those “I came, I saw, I conquered” types too.
-What impression I form about your knowledge matters far more than what you actually know.
+What matters far more than what you know is what impression I form about your knowledge.
 You will never get a second chance to make the first impression.
-Some people’s appearance and attitude make you want to ask about the length of the Padma River, while others make you want to hear stories of floating in boats on the Padma’s breast, touching moonlight, or walking hand-in-hand with a lover along Padma’s banks.
-Or something else entirely—things that require no knowledge to tell, yet convey everything so easily.
+Some people’s appearance and attitude make you want to ask them the length of the Padma River, while others make you want to hear stories of floating on boats in the Padma’s embrace, touching moonlight, or walking hand-in-hand with a lover along the Padma’s banks.
+Or something else entirely—things that require no knowledge to tell, yet can convey everything so easily.
 Those who sit on viva boards are truly much more expert.
 They understand very well what you’re saying and what you’re hiding.
 A clever man knows how to cheat; an intelligent man knows how to make others let him cheat.

 It’s not yet time to say anything.
-Please be patient until the results come out.
-Don’t start singing just yet, “Hello, is this 244113?”
-Let Bela Bose remain in nostalgia a little longer in this city of lies!
-(She doesn’t stay, brother, I know.
+Be patient until the results come out.
+Don’t start singing just yet: “Hello, is this 2441139……” Let Bela Bose remain a little longer in nostalgia in this city of lies!
+(It doesn’t last, brother, I know.
 Still… blessed is deceptive hope.)

-On a good note, if anyone’s interested, they can read my Facebook note on viva preparation: “In the Waiting Room of the Dream House.”
+And speaking of good things, if anyone’s interested, they can read my Facebook note about viva preparation: “In the Waiting Room of the Dream House.”

 Let me see if I can suggest some frequently asked viva questions for you all.
 If I can prepare them, I’ll post them.
-Both laziness and the desire to prepare are immeasurable.
-Let’s see.
+Both laziness and the desire to create are immeasurable.
+We’ll see.

-About a week ago, receiving everyone’s congratulations on one of my status updates made me quite embarrassed and ashamed, thinking that many might be assuming I got promoted.
-I had no promotion or demotion.
+About a week ago, I felt quite embarrassed and ashamed receiving everyone’s congratulations on one of my status updates, thinking that many might assume I’d gotten a promotion.
+I haven’t received any promotion or demotion.
 Assistant Commissioner and Assistant Director in the same department carry the same dignity in rank.
 However, the scope and pattern of work are different.
-In that sense, I’m fortunate because I’ll be able to gain experience working in a different arena.
+In that sense, I’m fortunate, because I’ll be able to gain experience working in a different arena.
 It’s true that the work of customs intelligence or investigation officers is somewhat sensitive and sophisticated…

-When you can reach the office without any traffic jam, even Dhaka city feels like your own.
+When you can reach the office without traffic jams, even Dhaka city feels like your own.

 Sumanda, I’m from Chittagong.
-When there’s no traffic jam in the city, that city becomes my familiar Chittagong.
+When there are no jams in the city, that city becomes my familiar Chittagong.

 17April 2014

 When women love men, they love both their good and bad qualities together.
-Here love itself is primary, the flaws secondary.
+Here, love itself is primary, the bad is secondary.
 When men love women, they love their good qualities.
-Here the good is primary, love secondary.
+Here, the good is primary, love is secondary.
 Therefore, in women’s love, the beloved grows larger perhaps than they do in men’s love.
-Both forms of love can be explained through the evolutionary tradition of psychology.
-That story is for another day…
+Both forms of love can be explained through evolutionary psychological traditions.
+That’s a story for another day…….

 Statutory warning: This is no divine revelation, this is merely a personal Facebook status.
 A simple confession in response to Mr. Zuckerberg’s “What’s on your mind?” question.